Home Insights Story Studio Work With Me Free Growth Plan

 However, the opportunity comes with a sobering reality: over 800 D2C brands that raised funding between 2020 and 2023 have either shut down or pivoted.
 The failure pattern is consistent — premature scaling, undifferentiated products, and a reliance on paid acquisition without building defensible unit economics.

-This guide is designed for founders and operators who want to build D2C brands that endure.
-It covers everything from market selection and product-market fit to supply chain architecture, pricing strategy, and the transition from online-first to omnichannel.
-Whether you are pre-revenue or at Rs 10 crore ARR, the frameworks here are drawn from real operational experience across India’s startup ecosystem.
+This guide covers everything from market selection and product-market fit to supply chain architecture, pricing strategy, and the transition from online-first to omnichannel.

 Chapter 1: Market Selection and Category Analysis